emacs-lsp/lsp-mode/docs/page/performance.md

 (setq lsp-log-io nil) ; if set to true can cause a performance hit
 ```

 Sometimes you might need to check logging for specific LSP server configuration as well, i.e. for `lsp-eslint` it is: `lsp-eslint-trace-server`.
-Make

 ## Reporting performance problems